GibbonEdu/docs/content/administrators/getting-started/getting-started-with-gibbon.md

 ## Users

 Most users of Gibbon will fit into three main categories: staff, student, parents.
 Gibbon uses roles, actions and permissions to control access to various parts of the system.
-Use the following options in the right-hand menu under **Admin** > **User Admin** to set up users and access.
+Use the following options in the main menu under **Admin** > **User Admin** to set up users and access.

 #### User Management - Access